 * phase adjustment between the motor wire pairs - to minimise motor vibration (to 3 dp).

 * voltage adjustment - both start-up and ongoing.
-Interestingly enough, raising the ongoing voltage to 30v (for a nominally 24v motor) substantially increased the SQ.
-The motor gets slightly warm at this voltage - but certainly not hot (the problem with supplying a higher voltage).
+Interestingly enough, raising the ongoing voltage to 27v (for a nominally 24v motor) substantially increased the SQ.
+The motor gets slightly warm at this voltage - but certainly not hot (the problem when supplying a higher voltage).

 * individual control of 2 separate motors & belts - with a variable phase difference between the 2 motors.